nginx/agent/README.md

 ```

 ## Logging
 Agent uses formatted log files to collect metrics.
 Expanding log formats and instance counts will also increase the size of Agent log files.
 We recommend adding a separate partition for `/var/log/nginx-agent`.
-Without log rotation or log storage on a separate partition, log files could deplete drive space and cause your system to become unresponsive to certain services.
+Without log rotation or storage on a separate partition, log files could use up all the free drive space and cause your system to become unresponsive to certain services.

 # Getting Started with Agent
 Follow these steps to configure and run Agent and a mock interface ("control plane") to which the Agent will report.

 ## Installing NGINX and Agent
-Follow steps in the "Installation" section above to download, install and run NGINX and Agent.
+Follow steps in the [Installation](#installation) section to download, install, and run NGINX and Agent.

 ## Cloning the Agent Repository
-Run the following command in your development directory to clone Agent source code from the GitHub repository.
+Run the following command in your development directory to clone the Agent source code from the GitHub repository.
 See [Cloning a GitHub Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) for additional help.

 ```
 git clone git@github.com:nginx/agent.git